MichaelRais/DARMa/README.md

 Anyone with design feedback please reach out to me and let me hear it through Github or LinkedIn:<br>
         https://www.linkedin.com/in/michaelrais/
-I'd like to get an architect involved.
+<br>I'd like to get an architect involved.

 # Main Components
 <ul>